AndersDeath/diary2/000-current.md

 # 02 July - Saturday - Yerevan - 276 day of immigration

 I started learning fastapi today.
-It's python's library that help to do simple api's
+It's python's library that help to do simple api's.
+I really want to learn this language despite the fact that I hated it before.